 Stephen

-Stephen E. Slevinski is the developer of the world standard
+Stephen E. Slevinski is the developer of the open standards

 for SignWriting Software since 2004 to present, working